alicialawjy/bubble/README.md

 ## Page Views
 1. <b>Profile Page</b>
 - This can be accessed by clicking on a user's name on any post, or searching for a user via the search bar.
-- Shows only posts made by the user, in reverse chronological order.
+- Shows only posts made by the current user, in reverse chronological order.
-- If the profile belongs to the current user, the follow button will not be visible in the profile (user cannot follow themselves).
 <br>

 2. <b>Home</b>